greydanus/greydanus.github.io/_posts/2024-01-05-minifilm-beastly.md

 layout: post
 comments: true
 title:  "Beastly Bluff: A Minifilm"
-excerpt: "On an ordinary morning at the office, Reginald Sniffleton makes a discovery.
-A minifilm about work and the call of adventure."
+excerpt: "On an ordinary morning at work, an office worker makes a discovery."
 date:   2024-01-05 00:00:00
 mathjax: true
 thumbnail: /assets/minifilms/thumbnail-beastly.png